-To recap geoengineering as a whole: This is a collection of methods for restoring the energy balance between the Earth and the sun.
+To recap geoengineering as a whole: This is a collection of methods for restoring the Earth’s energy balance.
 CDR methods extract CO2 from the atmosphere and thus increase the energy flowing out from the Earth.
 These are fairly safe, but they are slow to moderate global warming, and the sequestration of massive quantities of CO2 poses considerable challenges.
 SRM methods reflect sunlight and thus decrease the energy flowing in from the sun.
 These can be risky, but they act rapidly and can thus be employed to avert the points of no return that imperil our future.

 The following articles provide useful information to augment this post: